miviwi/teavm/README.md

 Building TeaVM
 --------------

-Simply clone source code (`git clone https://github.com/konsoletyper/teavm.git`) and run maven build (`mvn clean install`).
-You can do things a little faster (`mvn clean -DskipTests`) or even a little more faster (`mvn clean -DskipTests -Dteavm.build.all=false`).
+Simply clone source code (`git clone https://github.com/konsoletyper/teavm.git`) and run Gradle build (`gradle publishToMavenLocal`).

 Preview builds
 --------------

 You may want to access new features and don't want to wait until stable release is published on Maven Central.
 In this case you can get latest development build from [bintray](https://bintray.com/konsoletyper/teavm/teavm-dev).
 All you need is to put the following in your `pom.xml`:

 ```xml
   <repositories>